Khaledik/ketchup/README.md

 ## How to Play

-The goal is simple: accumulate as many points as possible by answering the questions correctly.
+**The goal is simple :** accumulate as many points as possible by answering the questions correctly.
 Each correct answer brings you one step closer to becoming a ketchup connoisseur.
 Challenge yourself, compete with friends, and see who can achieve the highest score in this fun and informative quiz.
 ## Features

 - **10 Engaging Questions :** Test your knowledge with a carefully curated set of 10 questions about ketchup – from its history to fun facts and usage.